Share a form entry between multiple users: Formidable Forms

 Then we can start setting up the Listing Page & Details Page settings.

-The listing page will contain some basic details about the entry including who created it, when it was created, who updated it last and who updated it last.
-This is quite important for the client to be able to see and creates the accountability that should be required when allowing multiple people to entry a single entry.
+The listing page (or overview) will contain some basic details about the entry including who created it, when it was created and who updated it last.
+This is an important feature (for our client at least) to keep track of who has been updating the form .
+This also creates the accountability that should be required when allowing multiple people to edit a single entry.

 It also contains some conditional logic messages based on the status of the entry (Draft or Submitted).